bashexplode/boko/README.md

 * Identify all running processes on system
 * Obtain full path of running executable
 * Open executables and identify macho headers
-* Execute the executables and analyze rpaths that are attempted to load
+* Execute the executables for 3 seconds and analyze rpaths that are attempted to load
 * Output hijackable dylibs and weak dylibs for running applications

 ###### Application:
 * Scan full directory of application for all files
 * Identify executable files, scripts, and other interesting files in application directory
 * Open executables and identify macho headers or if the file is a script
-* Execute the executables and analyze rpaths that are attempted to load
+* Execute the executables for 3 seconds and analyze rpaths that are attempted to load
 * Output hijackable dylibs, weak dylibs, backdoorable scripts, and interesting files (verbose only)